muubaraq/alx-low_level_programming/README.md

 This repo contains the basics of the C programming language

 ## Hello- world
-Welcomes you the wolrd of C programming
+Welcomes you the world of C programming

 ## Variables, if else..
 How to add variables, if else statements, and for and while loops